Iroquois Cranberry Growers

 The Wahta Mohawks moved to Wahta Mohawk Territory in 1881 from Oka, Quebec, and traditionally picked and sold cranberries from a bog just north of the Musquash river.
 That same spot had all the requirements for a commercial cranberry operation.
 A good supply of water, impermeable peat soils, and an abundant supply of sand comes together at the site.
+The Wahta Mohawks brought Orville Johnston, founder of the nearby Johnston's Cranberry Marsh farm (now Muskoka Lakes Farm and Winery), on as a consultant.

-This facility closed in 2016 due to a glut in the market.
+This facility closed in 2017 due to a glut in the market.